MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 3. **Delayed schedules**: Field technicians want to make dispatchers aware if they are running more than 15 minutes behind schedule due to traffic by changing the status of their bookings to "Delayed".

 4. **Follow up work orders**: Field service organizations often schedule a follow-up inspection after an initial installation or repair work order.
-If a follow-up is required, field technicians should note this with a custom "Follow Up Required" work order substatus to ensure back office workers create a follow-up before closing the work order.
+If a follow-up is required, field technicians should note this with a custom "Follow Up Required" work order substatus to ensure back-office workers create a follow-up before closing the work order.

 ## Prerequisites